Accelerated Bachelor of Science in Nursing (ABSN)

 Students applying to the Accelerated BSN (ABSN) program must:

-• Request Transcripts from all previous institutions.
+- Request Transcripts from all previous institutions.
 Applicants still enrolled should send their current institutions’ transcripts to NursingCAS as early as possible.
-If you are taking courses in the Fall and/or Spring semesters, you must also submit a second updated transcript to NursingCAS once Fall and Spring grades have been posted.
+If you are taking courses in the Fall and/or Spring semesters, we will request updated transcripts once grades are earned.

 Admission Criteria: